67 Credits | 2 Years

 Are you interested in responding to emergencies that require urgent medical attention?
 As a Paramedic Technician, you will take your previous EMT training to the next level in this two-year associate degree program.
 You will learn advanced pre-hospital skills focusing on trauma, cardiac, respiratory, obstetric, pediatric and neonatal emergencies.

 The Paramedic Technician program offers students the opportunity to further their professional EMS careers by pursuing a two-year associate degree.
 Paramedic Technicians can find a career in a variety of healthcare settings such as ambulance services, dispatch centers, first responder units, hospitals/emergency departments, industrial safety departments, rescue squads and urgent care facilities.

 The program consists of classroom lectures, practical skills labs, laboratory simulations, and hospital and pre-hospital clinical experiences.
 Additional certifications in Advanced Cardiac Life Support, Pre-Hospital Trauma Life Support, and Pediatric Advanced Life Support are offered, as well as neonatal advanced life support competencies.
-Students who successfully complete the program are eligible to take the National Registry of EMT's written and practical examinations for paramedic level of certification.
+Students who successfully complete the program, with a grade point of 2.0 or better in all required courses, will be eligible to take the National Registry of EMT's cognitive and psychomotor examinations for paramedic level of certification.

 Paramedic Technician graduates will be able to:

 - Prepare for incident response and EMS operations

 - Integrate pathophysiological principles and assessment findings to provide appropriate patient care

 - Demonstrate paramedic skills associated with established standards and procedures for a variety of patient encounters

 - Demonstrate professional behavior

 - Meet state and national competencies listed for paramedic certification(s)